AMZ-Racing/fssim/README.md

 2. Go to the `src/fssim` folder.
 3. Run `./update_dependencies.sh`, you will need to approve multiple packages to be installed
 4. Run `catkin build`
-5. Source the workspace `source devel/setup.bash`
+5. Go into the root of the workspace (in this case the `ws` folder,  where the `devel` folder is) and source the workspace `source devel/setup.bash`
 6. After successful building, run the simulator with `roslaunch fssim auto_fssim.launch`.
 RVIZ window will start.
 NOTE: You might need to untick and tick `FSSIM Track` and `RobotModel` in RVIZ in order to load the STL files.
 NOTE: This ` [Wrn] [ModelDatabase.cc:339] Getting models from[http://gazebosim.org/models/].
 This may take a few seconds.` might take up to a minute when starting for the first time.
 7. The terminal will inform you what is happening.
 The loading time takes around 20 seconds.
 When `Sending RES GO` will show up in the terminal, you can start controlling the vehicle with `/fssim/cmd` topic.